AdguardTeam/LegalDocs/adguard.com/tempmail-tos.html.md

 8.5.
 No Use Where Prohibited.
 Use of the services is unauthorized in any jurisdiction that does not give effect to all provisions of these ToS.

 8.6.
 Assignment.
-You may not assign, by operation of law or otherwise, any rights or delegate any duties under the EULA to any third party without prior written consent by Rightholder.
+You may not assign, by operation of law or otherwise, any rights or delegate any duties under these ToS to any third party without prior written consent by Rightholder.
 Any purported assignment lacking such consent will be void at its inception.
-Rightholder may assign all or part of its rights and/or delegate all or part of its duties under the EULA to any party, at any time, and in its sole discretion, upon notice of assignment by publishing such notice on its website.
+Rightholder may assign all or part of its rights and/or delegate all or part of its duties under these ToS to any party, at any time, and in its sole discretion, upon notice of assignment by publishing such notice on its website.

 ## 9. Period for Bringing Actions